tubearchivist/browser-extension/README.md

 - Add a download button to the pop up for youtube links

 ## Test this extension
+Use the correct manifest file for your browser.
+Either rename the browser specific file to `manifest.json` before loading the addon or symlink it to the correct location, e.g. `ln -s manifest-firefox.json manifest.json`.
 - Firefox
   - Open `about:debugging#/runtime/this-firefox`
   - Click on *Load Temporary Add-on*